Models as Approximations II: A Model-Free Theory of Parametric Regression: Model-Robust Central Limit Theorems Decomposed

 \subsection{Implications of the CLT Decompositions}

-The most impactful part of the CLT decompositions concerns the approximation EO because it may be subject to confusions: Misspecification, in traditional parametric modeling, is sometimes called ``model bias'' which, due to unfortunate terminology, may suggest a connection to estimation bias, $\E[\Bthetahat_N] - \Btheta(\P)$.
+We address once again potential confusions relating to different notions of bias.
+Misspecification, in traditional parametric modeling, is sometimes called ``model bias'' which, due to unfortunate terminology, may suggest a connection to estimation bias, $\EP[\Bthetahat_N] - \Btheta(\P)$.
 Importantly, there is no connection between the two notions of bias.
-Estimation bias vanishes at a rate faster than $1/\sqrt{N}$ and does not contribute to standard errors derived from asymptotic variances.
-Model bias, on the other hand, which is misspecification, generates a contribution to the standard error, and this contribution is asymptotically of order $1/\sqrt{N}$, the same order as the better known contribution due to the conditional noise in the response.
-This is what the CLT decompositions reveal.
-In summary:
+Estimation bias typically vanishes at a rate faster than $N^{-1/2}$ and does not contribute to standard errors derived from asymptotic variances.
+Model bias, on the other hand, which is misspecification, generates in conjunction with the randomness of the regressors a contribution to the standard error, and this contribution is asymptotically of order $N^{-1/2}$, the same order as the better known contribution due to the conditional noise in the response.
+This is what the CLT decomposition shows.
+It also shows that the two sources of sampling variability are asymptotically orthogonal. ---~In summary:

 \begin{itemize} \item[] {\em Model bias/misspecification does not create estimation bias; it creates sampling variability to the same order as the conditional noise in the response. } \end{itemize}